Home U.S. Labor Laws Nebraska Labor Laws

 Nebraska Leave and Paid Time Off (PTO)

-Eligibility requires having been employed with the company for at least 12 months and working at least 1,250 hours over the past year in a workplace with 50 or more employees within a 75-mile radius.
+Requirements: 12 months of employment, at least 1,250 hours in the past year, and a worksite with 50 or more employees within a 75-mile radius.

-State law also offers specific provisions for family military leave, requiring employers with 15 or more employees to provide unpaid time off for family members of military personnel called to active duty.
+Nebraska employers with 15 or more employees must provide unpaid leave for family members of military personnel called to active duty.
+Federal USERRA protects reemployment rights for service members.

 Nebraska Wages and Overtime